Gondolav/gondolav.github.io/index.md

   <iframe src="maps/result_per_year_map.html" scrolling="no" frameborder="0" width="80%" height="600px"></iframe>
 </div>

 It is quite hard to target repeating features as the map changes a lot throughout the years.
 If, of course, the neighbourhoods that we previously identified tend to have a higher/lower pass rate per year, in fact the majority of the community areas have good and bad years inspection-wise.
 For example, **Riverdale** goes from a poor rate in 2014 to a great one in 2015 before falling in 2016 to an even worse rate than in 2014.
-To explain these observations, we could hypothesize that the **Chicago Department of Public Health (CDPH)** focuses on TODO.
+To explain these observations, we could hypothesize that, depending on the community area and the year, the **Chicago Department of Public Health (CDPH)** focuses their inspections on facilities with more or less previously failed inspections, which would then have a higher or lower probability of passing the new inspection.

 When comparing the years between them, we can notice that at first the food inspections were quite severe.
 This is revealed by the proportion of yellow/red neighbourhoods from 2010 to 2012.
 The map becomes much greener for the three subsequent years before getting slightly more red again after 2015.
 Maybe, there was a bit of change in the CDPH standards that made more establishments fail their food inspections.
 As for 2018, we could be biased by the fact that we only have data for the first half of the year.